• Skip to primary navigation

 You’ll need guacamole, cherry tomatoes, and sliced olives for this quick and easy, not-so-scary snack.
 Of course, you can make the guacamole if you want, but a good store-bought guac makes these eye-mazing stuffed cherry tomatoes even easier.

 From there, you must core the tomatoes, fill them with guacamole, plop an olive slice on top, and voila -healthy edible eyeballs!
-The kids will love assembling the creepy Halloween guacamole eyeballs, and you’ll love that your kids are snacking on something other than sugar during spooky season.
+The kids will love assembling the creepy guacamole stuffed cherry tomato eyeballs, and you’ll love that your kids are snacking on something other than sugar during spooky season.
 Win-win!

 Why You'll Love This Recipe